 Future Work.
 The experiments described above performed only malware detection for Android applications using a random forest classification.
-Although the increasing rate can theoretically be computed for any model, we still need to perform further experiments on different models and datasets to confirm some details, such as how to best choose the threshold pair.
+Although the increasing rate can theoretically be computed for any model, we still need to perform further experiments on different models.
+And because appropriate thresholds are crucial for our method, how to best choose the threshold pair is also a major task.